HLR/DomiKnowS/docs/OVERVIEW_USER.md

 # Overview (User perspective)

 There are several components in the framework representing different design steps and programming workflows.
-Please refer to each individual page for details and usages of the components.
+Please refer to each page for details and usages of the components.

 - [Overview (User perspective)](#overview-user-perspective)
   - [How it works](#how-it-works)